On this page:

 #include directives in source files to prepend the path name of each header file with the directory

-Generate sample implementation files for the C++11 mapping.
+Generate sample implementation files.
 This option will not overwrite an existing file.

 Generate checksums for Slice definitions.